isomerpages/govtech-stp/_student-pass-holder-lane/frequently-asked-questions.md

 	</tr>
 	</tbody>
 	</table>
+	<p>*Travellers who recovered from a COVID-19 infection and then took one dose of a WHO EUL vaccine should refer to Question 8.</p>

-#### 8. I have recovered from a COVID-19 infection and have 1 dose of a PSAR approved vaccine.
+#### 7. I have recovered from a COVID-19 infection and have taken 1 dose of a World Health Organisation Emergency Use Listing (WHO EUL)  vaccine.
 Am I considered fully vaccinated?
-Can I apply for an entry approval via the Student's Pass Holder Lane (STPHL)?
+Can I enter via the Student’s Pass Holder Lane (STPHL)?

 Travellers are considered fully vaccinated if they have received 1 dose of a PSAR-approved vaccine after recovering from a COVID-19 infection.
 The vaccination should be taken no earlier than 3 months from the date of their diagnosis, if they had not already completed vaccination previously.